-Shogi also referred to as Japanese Chess, enjoys an amazing popularity in its home country.
+Shogi also referred to as Japanese Chess, enjoys amazing popularity in its home country.
 But it's not limited to a Japanese fan base.
 Players around the world play Shogi.

 Josh Krekeler, the secretary of the U.S. Shogi Federation, wrote this primer for those of us who are Shogi novices.